 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

 In 2022, approximately 50,000 New Hampshire residents received disability benefits through the Social Security Administration (SSA).
 Even though the application process may seem intimidating, they’re proof that you can successfully complete the application and win benefits.
-To help, this guide will explain who is eligible for benefits, how the disability application process works, and the monthly benefit payments you may receive.

 There are no New Hampshire state disability benefits, but you can apply for federal disability benefits if you don’t already have a private insurance policy.
 If you live in New Hampshire, you may be able to qualify for one of the following programs: